I've been a cat owner for most of my life and have learned many tips and tricks for keeping cats happy and healthy.

 Here are some basics to keep in mind when reading a cat food label.
 Remember, these are just general guidelines.
-Cat foods don’t have to have everything on the ‘good’ list to be a good quality food.
+Cat foods don’t have to have everything on the "good" list to be good quality food.

-- Real meats or ‘meat meals’ as first or second ingredient
+- Real meats or "meat meals" as the first or second ingredient

 - Natural fat sources, like sunflower or fish oils